ZS2EZ SOFTWARE SETUP

-The Shack Computer at ZS2EZ is an Intel i5 PC running Windows 10 64 Bit Professional, with 3 hard drives (primary drive is a 1Tb Western Digital) and 16Gb RAM.
-It feeds 5 monitors (a 24", a 23" and 2x 18.5" displays via 2 Gigabyte G210 graphics cards, and an 18.5" display via the onboard Intel graphics port.
-It also has 3 RS232 ports (one on-board and 2 via a PCI card) running a connection to my Elecraft W2 Wattmeter and my homebrew interface for the Icom IC-735.
-There are a number of USB devices connected - an SDRPlay SDR receiver, a MicroHam MicroKeyer II, Kenwood TS-590S, an Encore USB Sound Card, K3NG Keyer and a USB CAT cable for the IC-735.
-In addition there are USB-powered speakers connected to the onboard Realtek sound device.
-A Logitech MK260 Wireless keboard/mouse combo round off the PC setup.
+The Shack Computer at ZS2EZ is an Intel i5 PC running Windows 10 64 Bit Professional, with 3 hard drives (primary drive is a 480GB Gigabyte SATA SSD) and 16Gb RAM.
+It feeds 5 monitors (a 24", and 3x 18.5" displays via 2 Gigabyte G210 graphics cards, and a 23" display via a USB-HDMI Adapter.
+It also has an onboard RS232 port running a connection to my Elecraft W2 Wattmeter.
+There are a number of USB devices connected - a MicroHam MicroKeyer II, an Encore USB Sound Card and a K3NG Keyer.
+A set of powered speakers are connected to the Encore sound card.
+A wired HP keboard and an Asus TUF M3 Gaming Mouse round off the PC setup.

 The heart of the software setup is the brilliant DXLab Suite by Dave Bernstein AA6YQ.
 This is a suite of seven "modules" that work seamlessly together.
-I use DXKeeper for my logging (including Award Tracking, LoTW uploading, automatic uploading to ClubLog and printing of customised QSL cards), SpotCollector monitors 4 different DX Cluster feeds and Commander provides CAT control of my Kenwood TS-590S.
+I use DXKeeper for my logging (including Award Tracking, LoTW uploading, automatic uploading to ClubLog and printing of customised QSL cards), SpotCollector monitors 4 different DX Cluster feeds and Commander provides CAT control of my Kenwood TS-590S, as well as providing a Secondary CAT port that feeds my SDRPlay through a complex network system.
 WinWarbler makes use of the Winkey built into my MicroHam Microkeyer to ensure perfect CW, and provides excellent RTTY operation via the MMTTY engine (also maintained and supported now by AA6YQ).
 Pathfinder allows automatic lookup of station info via QRZ.com, DXView provides Map facilities, beam headings and a Progress Matrix, and Propview provides propagation forecasting.
 The Suite is run through the DXLab Launcher application, which checks for updates at launch and allows control of configuration data via it's Workspaces feature.
 A fantastic suite of software.

 The perfect companion to the DXLab Suite is the magnificent MicroHam MicroKeyer II.
 This provides "virtual" serial ports for CAT control, PTT, FSK keying and CW keying (either via Serial Port or via it's built-in K1EL Winkey chip).
 There is also facility for secondary CAT, PTT and FSK ports.
 It also provides connections for a Footswitch, PA and LNA switching and facility to take either a PS/2 keyboard or keypad.
 It also includes full Voice Keying functions, and can take both microphone and headset connected simultaneously.
 More detail on this incredible interface can be found here.